How to Discipline a Toddler

-When to use it: When you need your child to learn that he must stop when you say, “Stop.”
-Toddlerhood is the most dangerous period of childhood, and you need him to listen to your warnings.
+When to use it: Use time outs when you need your child to learn that they must stop when you say “Stop.”
+After all, toddlerhood is the most dangerous period of childhood, and you need your child to listen to your warnings...especially when it comes to their safety.

-How to Do It: Give one last warning and again, connect with respect.
-Ask your child if they want a time-out for continuing X behavior.
-(You want your child to learn a time-out is something he is doing to himself, not something you do to him.
-He always has a choice!)
-Then only go on to give the time out if he doesn’t stop.
-Calmly lead him to “the time-out place” (a chair or a corner of the living room, and say something like, “Come with me so you can get calm again.
-You are on a time-out for X minutes so you can get calm again.”
-(Don’t worry about making an 8-month-old or young toddler stay put.
+Calmly lead your tot to “the time-out place,” like a chair or a corner of the living room, and say something like, “Come with me so you can get calm again.
+You are on a time out for X minutes.”
+Do not worry about making your young toddler stay put!
 In the beginning, you just want them to understand that ignoring rules will lead to a moment of isolation.
-For older kids, you’ll want to set a timer and you may need to confine them to a playpen or their room).
-As a rule of thumb, a time-out should last one minute per year of age.
+For older kids, you’ll want to set a timer and you may need to confine them to a playpen or their room.
+As a general rule, a time out should last one minute per year of age.
 (Got a 2 year old?
 Shoot for a 2-minute time out.)
-When time is up—and your child’s fit is over), ask if he’s calm and ready to come back…
+When time is up—and your child’s fit is over—ask your child if they’re calm and ready to come back.

-Once your calmed-down tot is back in the mix, DON’T immediately talk about the time-out/his behavior for at least a half hour.
-Right afterward, you want to reconnect with him and forgive—another skill you want to teach him!
-Later in the day, you can revisit what happened, use my gossiping technique or even create your own bedtime story to reinforce your message.
+Once your calmed-down tot is back in the mix, DON’T immediately talk about the time out!
+Instead, right after a time out, you want to reconnect with your child and offer forgiveness—another skill you want to teach your tot!
+Later in the day, you can revisit what happened, use my gossiping technique—or even create your own bedtime story to reinforce your message.

-Age: 2 years+.
-Especially good for toddlers 3+
+Age: 2 years+ (Especially good for toddlers 3 years old and up)

 When to use it: If your child repeatedly breaks an important rule.

-Hitting children teaches them that it’s okay for big people to hit little people, and that it’s okay to vent anger through violence.
-Now, I know there will be times when your toddler will make you really angry, but learning toddler-ese can give you an outlet for your frustration: Vent your anger by clapping and growling.
+Hitting children teaches them that it is okay for big people to hit little people, and that it is okay to vent anger through violence.
+I know there will be times when your toddler will make you really angry, but learning Toddler-ese can truly help.
+As can venting your anger by clapping and growling.
 Remember, when you’re angry, clap, don’t slap!
 (Learn more about my clap-growl technique and how it can stop annoying behaviors in seconds!)